 In this paper, we extend the result of Stanley to an arbitrary compact symplectic manifold $M$, which possesses a Hamiltonian action of a torus $T$ of arbitrary dimension and an involution $\tet$, which preserves the symplectic form and satisfies \refe{compat0}.
-In this situation, the moment map for the action of $T$ can be chosen so that $\mu\circ\tet=-\tet$.
+In this situation, the moment map for the action of $T$ can be chosen so that $\mu\circ\tet=-\mu$.
 Assuming that $0$ is a regular value of $\mu$, we compute (cf. \reft{main}) the character of the action of $\tet$ on the cohomology $H^*(M,\CC)$ in terms of the action of $\tet$ on the symplectic reduction $M_0=\mu^{-1}(0)/T$ of $M$.
-Note that, if $\dim{}T=\frac12\dim{}M$, so that $M$ is a toric variety, then $M_0$ is a point and our formula reduces to the theorem of Stanley.
-Hence, we obtain, in particular, a new, more geometric proof, of Stanley's result.
+If $\dim{}T=\frac12\dim{}M$, so that $M$ is a toric variety, then $M_0$ is a point and our formula reduces to the theorem of Stanley.
+In particular we obtain a new more geometric proof of the Stanley's result.

 The proof of our main theorem is based on a study of the action of $\tet$ on the equivariant cohomology of $M$.
-More precisely, we compute the {\em graded character} $\chi_\tet(t)$ of this action (cf. \refe{chi}) in two different ways.
+We compute the {\em graded character} $\chi_\tet(t)$ of this action (cf. \refe{chi}) in two different ways.

 First, we uses the well known formula $H^*_T(M)=H^*(M)\otimes H_T(pt)$ to express $\chi_\tet(t)$ in terms of the character of the action of $\tet$ on $H^*(M)$, cf. \refp{HT=HxA}.